 In order to use remote caching or remote execution, Pants will need access to a server that complies with REAPI.
 Pants is known to work with:

-Note: Setup of a remote execution server is beyond the scope of this documentation.
-All three server projects have support channels on the BuildTeamWorld Slack.
+Note: Setup of a self-hosted REAPI server is beyond the scope of this documentation.
+All these server projects have support channels on the BuildTeamWorld Slack.
 Go here to obtain an invite to that Slack.